kghose/lego-scifi/10497-moc/Readme.md

 ### Could the model be bigger?

 This design doesn't use all the panels available in 10497.
-I had a design ([Conical form](Old/iteration5.io))
+I had a design ([Conical form](Old/iteration5.io)) that used all the panels and had a lot of habitable space, but it looked a bit boring (see build diary below for pictures).

 ## Why?